CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/3-Create-Application-Groups-and-assign-to-users.md

     ![ws name.](media/ag6.png)

-17. In the *Workspace* tab, choose the parameters as mentioned below:
+17. On the *Workspace* tab, choose the parameters as mentioned below:

     - Register Application Group: **Yes**
     - Register Application Group: Leave the value to default